-Attributes: Global Diversity, Humanities, LAWP/PMGT Ethics Elective 250 Topics in Religion and Culture (e.g., Goddess and Devotee; Women & Religion; Sexuality and Spirituality; Women's Ways of Believing) Attributes: Appropriate for First-Year, Humanities 259 Islam An introduction to Islamic beliefs and practices in their classical forms: rituals, law, mysticism, and other topics.
+Attributes: Appropriate for First-Year, Humanities, Judaic Studies Elective, Religion - Western Traditions 250 Topics in Religion and Culture (e.g., Goddess and Devotee; Women & Religion; Sexuality and Spirituality; Women's Ways of Believing) Attributes: Appropriate for First-Year, Humanities 259 Islam An introduction to Islamic beliefs and practices in their classical forms: rituals, law, mysticism, and other topics.
 The course will consider aspects of Islamic cultures and societies in medieval and modern times.
 This course is cross-listed as HIST 259 and MEST 259.
-Attributes: Global Diversity, Humanities, INST Middle East/N Africa Crse, MEMS Elective, Religion - Western Traditions, Social Sciences 260 Topics in Religious Traditions (e.g., Islam; Shamanism; Apocrypha) Prerequisite dependent upon topic.
+Attributes: Appropriate for First-Year, Global Diversity, Humanities, INST Middle East/N Africa Crse, MEMS Elective, Religion - Western Traditions, Social Sciences 260 Topics in Religious Traditions (e.g., Islam; Shamanism; Apocrypha) Prerequisite dependent upon topic.